stevejefferson/trac2gitea/README.md

 ## Limitations
 The current code is written for `sqlite` (for both the Trac and Gitea databases).

-Hopefully, very little of the SQL used by the converter is specific to a particular SQL dialect so porting to a different database type should not be particularly difficult.
+Hopefully, the SQL used by the converter is fairly generic so porting to a different database type should hopefully not be particularly difficult.

-For anyone using a different database, ehe database connections are created in:
+For anyone using a different database, the database connections are created in:
   * Trac: `accessor.trac.defaultAccessor.go`, func `CreateDefaultAccessor`
   * Gitea: `accessor.gitea.defaultAccessor.go`, func `CreateDefaultAccessor`